ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

 List the most significant changes, starting in version 1.0.9.

+## 3.1.1

+- Fix schedule for Lowest Price node so it uses data from previous day correctly.
+It sometimes failed when the selected period went over midnight.
+- Fix so old data in the Lowest Price node context is deleted.

 ## 3.1.0

 - New node `ps-general-add-tariff` to add values that varies af fixed times during the day.